iftikharuddin/security-course/Euler/euler-vault-kit.md

 These methods do not provide any configuration options for pricing levels.
 If custom pricing configurations are needed, a new oracle contract must be deployed with the desired settings.

+### Quotes
+Price oracles provide crucial information about token prices within a system.
+Instead of directly returning price fractions, they simulate swap transactions to avoid precision losses, particularly with tokens that have low decimals.
+The `getQuote` function tells you how many quote tokens you'd get for a specified amount of base tokens at the current market price.
+Advanced oracles might offer bid and ask prices, allowing users to gauge market spreads or express confidence intervals.

+Vaults utilize bid and ask prices to assess market depth and uncertainty.
+For instance, when evaluating new loans, they compute the Loan To Value (LTV) ratio using bid prices for collateral and ask prices for liabilities.
+However, during loan liquidations, the mid-point price is used to prevent liquidations based on temporary price fluctuations.

+By accepting both base and quote tokens, oracles can calculate cross prices, combining data from multiple sources similar to how swaps navigate through various DEX pools.
+At minimum, oracles should cross-price shares to assets, ensuring accurate valuation against underlying asset prices.

 # Audit data

 ## Privileged actors